 We respect your right to privacy.
-We help you to manage the network traffic of your connected devices in your home and protect those devices against harm from the internet.
+We help you to manage the network traffic of your connected devices in your home and protect those devices against harm and unwanted content from the internet.

 To do that:

 This service-specific policy focuses on the items we believe are the most relevant for you.
 Such items are in particular 1) the type of personal and private data that the service collects, 2) what we use it for, 3) our justification, 4) typical disclosures, and 5) for how long we store it.
 More information on such topics as well as on other aspects (data subject rights, contact information, etc.) of the processing of your personal data is also available via the embedded links.

 This service is offered via service providers (e.g. teleoperator or mobile broadband service provider) and we may receive user identifier data from the service provider.
 It is typically limited to name and email address.
 We may also collect other identifying data for the purpose of providing you with a smooth customer experience, such as serving your support request.

 Support.
 In cases where we provide you with personal support services, we may need to ask you for additional information.